TimFins/Software-Project-Checker-Winter-2025/02_Example_List_Sorting_Evaluation/README.md

 Upon success, an HTTP server starts on localhost.
 You can terminate it using CTRL+C in the terminal.

-Since flask usually takes localhost port 5000, you will probably find your HTTP server there.
+Since Flask usually takes localhost port 5000, you will probably find your HTTP server there.
 Alternatively, look for the address in the terminal output.
 Usually it will look like this:
 > * Running on http://127.0.0.1:5000

 ### Send request to server
 If the server runs you can send a request to the given server by e.g., using command line tools like cURL or other API tools like Postman/Insomnia.
-We will be talking later on about Postman/Insomnia.
+We will be talking later about Postman/Insomnia.
-You will have to perform a POST request on the endpoint and pass the contents as a JSON body.
+You will have to send a POST request to the endpoint and pass the contents as a JSON body.

 #### Example body:
-You can just use this JSON bodys as an example.
+You can just use this JSON body as an example.

 A task where the student is asked to sort a provided list in ascending order:
 ```json